filecoin-project/specs/content/docs/impl/storage_provider.md

 A correctly formatted `paddedfr32v1` data must have:

 - **Fr32 Padding**: Every 32 bytes blocks MUST contain two zeroes in the most significant bits (every 254 bits must be followed by 2 zeroes if interpreted as little-endian number).
 That is, for each block, `0x11000000 & block[31] == 0`.
-- **Piece Padding**: blocks of 32 zero bytes MUST be added so that the total number of blocks (including *piece padding*) is a power of two.
+- **Piece Padding**: In order to generate minimal `PieceInclusionProofs`, blocks of 32 zero bytes MUST be added so that the total number of blocks (including *piece padding*) is a power of two. **Piece Padding** can be omitted if the prover wishes to generate unaligned proofs.
+[NOTE: not yet fully specified.]

 **Why do we need a special Storage Encoding Format?** In the Filecoin proofs we do operations in an arithmetic field of size `p`, where `p` is a prime of size `2^255`, hence the size of the data blocks must be smaller than `p`.
 We cautiously decide to have data blocks of size 254 to avoid possible overflows (data blocks numerical representation is bigger than `p`).